The Girl with the Dragon Tattoo (2011 film): Plot

-They deduce that Harriet is alive and in hiding; travelling to London, they find her.
-Harriet reveals that Gottfried sexually abused her when she was 14 for an entire year before she was able to defend herself, killing him in the process by drowning him.
-After witnessing Harriet kill their father, Martin continued to sexually abuse Harriet.
-Her cousin, Anita, smuggled her off the island and let Harriet assume her identity in London, though Anita and her husband were later killed in a car accident.
+Blomkvist and Salander deduce that Harriet is alive and in hiding, and they find her in London.
+Harriet reveals that Gottfried sexually abused both her and Martin for an entire year before she defended herself by drowning him when she was 14.
+After witnessing Harriet kill their father, Martin continued to sexually abuse her.
+Her cousin Anita smuggled her off the island and let Harriet assume her identity in London; Anita and her husband were later killed in a car accident.
 Finally free of her brother, Harriet returns to Sweden and tearfully reunites with Henrik.

 Henrik gives Blomkvist the promised information against Wennerström, but it proves to be outdated, and any statutes of limitations have run out.
 Salander reveals that she has hacked Wennerström's accounts and discovered he is laundering money for various criminal syndicates.
 She gives Blomkvist evidence of Wennerström's crimes, which Blomkvist publishes in a scathing editorial, ruining Wennerström and bringing Blomkvist to national prominence.
 Salander, in disguise, travels to Switzerland and removes two billion euros from Wennerström's secret accounts.
 Wennerström is later murdered in an apparent gangland shooting.

-On her way to give Blomkvist a Christmas present, Salander sees him and his lover, Erika Berger, being affectionate.
-She discards the gift and rides away on her motorbike.
+On her way to give Blomkvist a Christmas present, Salander sees him being affectionate with his boss and long-time lover, Erika Berger.
+She discards the gift and rides away on her motorcycle.